 It’s important to clear away snow that piles up against your home.
 If left alone these snowdrifts will melt and drain directly into your basement or crawl space.

 Blockages and ice dams can cause melting water to flow over the edge of your gutters and down the side of your house.
-Since the goal during the thaw is to keep water away from your house, it’s also a good idea to make sure your downspout is aimed where melting water won’t run towards your house.
+Since the goal during the thaw is to keep water away from your house, it’s also a good idea to make sure your downspout is aimed so that melting water won’t run toward your house.

 A plumbing vent, or vent stack, helps regulate plumbing air pressure.
 They also supply fresh air to your fixtures and allow sewer gas and odor to escape.
 If snowmelt flows down the vent and into your home, you can be looking at serious damage.

 Snowmelt can have a surprising impact on your plumbing system.
 If you need an expert to get your water flowing.
-Don’t hesitate to contact Capps!
+Don’t hesitate to contact Capps Plumbing & Sewer!